Igniting the future of business education

 Make an impact

-Support the general scholarship fund for incoming students.
+Support the general scholarship fund for incoming students or invest in the expansion and renovation of Cox facilities.

 $40,000 one-time gift, or $10,000 per year for four years, supports one BBA student or two MBA students over four years.
 Can be designated for use in the 2020-21 academic year.